SuperOfficeDocs/superoffice-docs/user-guide/en/diary/invitation/receive.md

 If you select **Show repetitions** below the list of invitations, all instances of the follow-up are displayed.

-There are two ways to see if a follow-up is a repeating one:
+There are two ways to see if a [follow-up is recurring][3]:

 * The status icon ![icon][img5] is shown in the list of invitations.
 * You will see a 'repeat' icon at the top left of the bottom section of the dialog.
-See [Create repeating follow-ups][3] for more information about repeating follow-ups.

 Click **Close** to close the dialog.

-**Note:**
+### Note

 * If you first accept an invitation and then delete the follow-up from the diary, it is counted as though you declined it.
 The follow-up disappears from the Diary and your name is marked with a red cross ![icon][img4] in the **Appointment**, **Task** or **Phone Call** dialog of the person who sent the invitation. [!include[See Appointment dialog](../../includes/see-apt-dialog.md)]